Why you should consider hiring an art expert

 Helping you make an informed decision

 If you’re looking to build your collection from the ground up, an art consultant can help you make an informed decision with your best interests at heart.
 Buying a piece of art isn’t just about handing the money over – the process should involve thorough research (including where the piece has been written about and exhibited, as well as working out the previous owners).
 An art expert with keen attention to detail will make sure everything is in order, and build a thoroughly-documented history of the piece.
-Someone like Anna will also make sure the practicalities of insurance are taken care of so that your investment, once acquired, is correctly recorded in an inventory and protected.
+Consultants like Anna will also make sure the practicalities of insurance are taken care of so that your investment, once acquired, is correctly recorded in an inventory and protected.

 Managing the logistics